 Level Design and Usability

 The main idea of the level is to destroy a whole city by collecting key cards.
 These key cards are obtained by solving easy puzzles with switches and hidden passages.
-It is also interesting to see today how much change in the level after I learned to much about usability and making films.
-To me making websites and movies which which are enjoyable to the audience and the users is surprisingly similar to the task of building a level for a game.
+It is also interesting to see today how much change in the level after I learned too much about usability and making films.
+To me, making websites and movies which are enjoyable to the audience and the users is surprisingly similar to the task of building a level for a game.

 - Get a copy of Duke Nukem 3D Atomic Edition 1.4